 I think A is better because he is following the religion of humanity.
 Instead of being a charlatan, it is better to be an atheist.

-On the other side, there are situations in which religion is helping common people to live a better-civilized life.
-There are some people who are believers and are good human beings too.
+On the other side, there are situations in which religion is helping ordinary people to live a better-civilized life.
+Some people are believers and are good human beings too.
 In fact, religion helps them to be better human beings.

 Conclusion:

-It is my opinion that religion is necessary in order to make our society more civilized.
+I believe religion is necessary to make our society more civilized.
 What I am right now, my religious teachings have contributed to it a lot.
-My religion has taught me to discern between good and bad.
+My religion has taught me to discern between good and evil.

-But if somebody does not want to believe in God or religion, he should not be forced to do so because the ultimate aim of the religion is to make our society more civilized.
-If we force others to believe in what we believe, then I think we are regressing.
+But if somebody does not want to believe in God or religion, they should not be forced to do so because the ultimate aim of the religion is to make our society more civilized.
+We are regressing if we force others to believe in what we believe.